Cañadas de Obregón: Infrastructure

 It has mail service, telegraph, telephone, radiotelephony service.
 Transportation is carried out through the Guadalajara-San Luis Potosí highway.
 It has a network of rural roads that connect the localities; transportation is done in public buses, taxis, and family cars.

 Demographics

 According to the 2010 Population and Housing Census, the municipality has 4,152 inhabitants, of which 2,015 are men and 2,137 are women; 0.65% of the population is indigenous.

 Religion

-99.08% profess the catholic religion, there are also believers of Jehovah's Witnesses, protestants and rastafarians.
+99.08% profess the Catholic religion, there are also believers of Jehovah's Witnesses, protestants and Rastafaris.
 0.51% of the inhabitants claimed not to practice any religion.

 Localities

 The municipality has a total of 34 localities, of which the main ones and the population they have are the following: